dmulyalin/ttp_templates/docs/ttp_templates/platform.cisco_xr_show_running_config_interface.md

 - 'speed': integer speed in kbit/s or 'null'
 - 'duplex': string duplex setting or 'null'
 - 'description': string (empty string when not set)
-- 'mode': ''tagged'' when 'encapsulation dot1q' is present; ''access'' for BVI interfaces; 'null' otherwise
+- 'mode': ''tagged'' when 'encapsulation dot1q' is present; ''access'' for BVI interfaces or when 'encapsulation untagged' is present; 'null' otherwise
-- 'untagged_vlan': integer VLAN derived from BVI interface name (e.g. BVI100 → 100) or 'null'
+- 'untagged_vlan': integer VLAN derived from a BVI name or an untagged subinterface suffix (e.g. BVI100 or Bundle-Ether1.100 → 100), or 'null'
 - 'tagged_vlans': list with the dot1q VLAN integer when 'encapsulation dot1q' is present; empty list otherwise
 - 'qinq_svlan': always 'null'
 - 'vrf': string or 'null'